maggieedavisss/MCP-Server-Creation/README.md

 Create our server file
 new-item weather.py

-In the terminal: Run uv run weather.py to start the MCP server, which will listen for messages from MCP hosts.
+In the terminal: Run uv run weather.py to start the MCP server, which will listen for messages from MCP hosts OR run this in the terminal python news.py before you launch claude desktop.